 Inebriated drivers have slower reflexes, impaired judgment, and are more easily confused by complex road situations.
-Confusion can cause the drunk driver to enter into an exit ramp of an interstate highway or drive the wrong way on a one way street.
+Confusion can cause the drunk driver to enter an exit ramp.
+Or even drive the wrong way on a one way street.

 Drowsy and tired drivers exhibit similar symptoms as intoxicated drivers.
 They sometimes fall asleep at the wheel and veer into the wrong lane.

 Cell phone usage, texting, eating, reading, grooming, and tending children or pets in the back seat are among the many causes of distraction.

 Thick fog on roads with poorly marked lanes can cause motorists to drift into the wrong lane.